-This engine is designed to operate on dry fuel such as LPG Grade HD5 or NG (1050 BTU/ft.).
+This engine is designed to operate on dry fuel such as LPG Grade HD5 or NG (1050 BTU/ft^3).

-CAUTION: Use of commercial and non-commercial fuels rated lower than the grades specified above may cause persistent, heavy spark knock, which can lead to engine damage.
+CAUTION: Use of fuels rated lower than the grades specified above may cause persistent, heavy spark knock, which can lead to engine damage.
 If your engine knocks heavily, or if you hear continuous spark knock while maintaining constant operating speeds, consult your distributor or another qualified technician.